ethpandaops/ethereum-package/README.md

   # Defaults to empty
   cl_tolerations: []

+  # Persistent storage size for the CL client container (in MB)
+  # Defaults to 0, which means that the default size for the client will be used
+  # Default values can be found in /src/package_io/constants.star VOLUME_SIZE
+  cl_volume_size: 0

+  # Resource management for cl containers
+  # CPU is milicores
+  # RAM is in MB
+  # Defaults are set per client
+  cl_min_cpu: 0
+  cl_max_cpu: 0
+  cl_min_mem: 0
+  cl_max_mem: 0

   # Whether to use a separate validator client attached to the CL client.
   # Defaults to false for clients that can run both in one process (Teku, Nimbus)
   use_separate_vc: false

-  # A list of optional extra params that will be passed to the CL client Beacon container for modifying its behaviour
-  # If the client combines the Beacon & validator nodes (e.g. Teku, Nimbus), then this list will be passed to the combined Beacon-validator node
-  cl_extra_params: []

-  # A list of optional extra env_vars the cl container should spin up with
-  cl_extra_env_vars: {}

-  # A list of optional extra labels that will be passed to the CL client Beacon container.
-  # Example; cl_extra_labels: {"ethereum-package.partition": "1"}
-  cl_extra_labels: {}
+# VC (Validator Client) Specific flags
   # The type of validator client that should be used
   # Valid values are nimbus, lighthouse, lodestar, teku, and prysm
   # ( The prysm validator only works with a prysm CL client )
   # Defaults to matching the chosen CL client (cl_type)
   vc_type: ""

   # The Docker image that should be used for the separate validator client